 To make one couronne of 11″ – 12″ in diameter, you need about 750 grams of dough.

 I took my favorite Pain de Campagne dough and adjusted the formula to fit the basket.
-The resulting recipe makes 785 grams of dough which fits nicely in the 11.5″ Couronne basket.
+The resulting recipe makes 785 grams of dough that fits nicely in an 11.5″ Couronne basket.
 If you have a recipe for a medium hydration dough that makes 800 grams of dough, that would probably work fine for this bread as well.

 Pate Fermentee: